germallon/phonegapbuildapi/README.md

 # PHONEGAP BUILD JS

-### A client interface for the Phonegap Build API using javascript
+### A client interface for the Phonegap Build API using nodejs

 ## Install